samuelssj123/shengjie.github.io/_pages/cv.md

 | [National Scholarship]({{site.url}}/file/国家奖学金.pdf)          | **Highest** scholarship from Ministry of Education of China        <br>
 | [The First Prize Scholarship]({{site.url}}/file/京师一等奖学金.pdf)    | **Highest** academic honor at BNU (Top 10%)

-<font color=#6495ED face="Times New Roman">It may be helpful to identify a positive feedback mechanism that aligns with your natural rhythm.
+<font color=CornflowerBlue face="Times New Roman">It may be helpful to identify a positive feedback mechanism that aligns with your natural rhythm.
 You could find me in the study room at 7 AM, or working on the lemon car model with PhD students at 10 PM.
 My notes were often sought after during finals.
 In my free time, I enjoyed watching videos on humanities, social sciences, and popular science to cultivate my economic intuition.
 Whenever I encountered counterintuitive phenomena, I would ponder the underlying reasons.</font>

 Academic